anna-filou/anna-filou.github.io/now.md

 - Vienna, Austria 🇦🇹
 - Moving to a new apartment in the city center! 🛋️📦🚚

+While I'm here I do my best not to eat a lot of junk (🍰🍫🍪) and hope to keep it up regardless of my location.
 ---

 ## 🎯 Focusing on (current obsessions)